 Community members got a bit agitated (and sometimes rude, sadly) – mainly because it was a bit unclear at first whether the new Composition API will be purely additive (which it will be!), or if the current API will be deprecated (which it won't be!).
 Also, people were afraid that all the time they spent learning Vue was wasted (which it wasn't!).

-In case you are still a bit apprehensive about version 3 because of some negative comments, we wanted to collect some articles explaining why you shouldn't be:
+If you are still a bit apprehensive about version 3 because of some negative comments, here are some articles explaining why you shouldn't be:

 Framework changes can be stressful.
-But we are convinced that the changes in v3 will be a huge step forward, and you'll have enough time to adapt.
+But we are convinced that the changes in v3 are a huge step forward!